DylanBarratt/java-tools.nvim/README.md

 ```

 #### TODO:
-    - go to tests that refernce the current class
+    - go to tests that reference the current class

 ## Future Features
     - better doc comments